 Brunelleschi and Michelangelo are the two names associated with the simple ochre coloured Santo Spirito Church.
 The square it gives its name to is popular with students and locals out for an evening aperitivo.

-Arguably the best known corner of the Oltrarno, the church of Santo Spirito is a perfect example of Renaissance architectural harmony.
+Arguably the best known corner of the Oltrarno, the church of Santo Spirito is a perfect example of Renaissance architectural harmony and one of the most beautiful churches in Florence.
 It was designed by Brunelleschi, who followed a strict geometrical plan to create a perfection of forms and proportion, but didn’t live long enough to see it completed.
 The plans he had for the facade were never realised, so it was left blank and later plastered over.

 Michelangelo in Santo Spirito Church